dssg/triage/docs/sources/experiments/running.md

 ### Python

 In Python, you can use the `MultiCoreExperiment` instead of the `SingleThreadedExperiment`, and similarly pass the `n_processes` and `n_db_processes` parameters.
 We also recommend using `triage.create_engine`.
 It will create a serializable version of the engine that will be fully reconstructed in multiprocess contexts.
-If you pass a regular SQLAlchemy engine, in these contexts the engine will be reconstructed with the *URL only*, which may cancel other settings you have used to configure your engine.
+If you pass a regular SQLAlchemy engine, in these contexts the engine will be reconstructed with the [database URL only](http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls), which may cancel other settings you have used to configure your engine.

 ```python